 Once you are accepted, your college will send you information on the next two steps: taking college placement tests and registering for classes.

 After you apply, the Mayor's Office of Workforce Development will notify you whether you are eligible or ineligible for the plan.
-The sooner you complete the steps above, the sooner you can learn whether the Tuition-Free Community College Plan can cover the remaining costs of your tuition and mandatory fees.
+The sooner you complete the steps above, the sooner you can learn whether the Tuition-Free Community College Plan help cover your college costs.